-Because of the strong contrasts of the soft pencils, it is not uncommon to start drawing shadows darker elsewhere on the face to bring balance back into our portrait.
-This shows that there really is no set order when drawing a portrait.Learn how to draw eyes
+Because of the strong contrasts of the soft pencils, it is not uncommon to start drawing shadows darker elsewhere on the face to bring balance back into your portrait.
+This shows that there really is no set order when drawing a portrait.

-In order to make the lips look realistic, we should try not to draw a lip outline, but softly hatch it while drawing the rest of the lip.
+In order to make the lips look realistic, you should try not to draw a lip outline, but softly hatch it while drawing the rest of the lip.
 This way the lip contour will remain soft and realistic.

-Once we're done with the hair, it’s worth taking a final look at the portrait drawing and possibly touching up some shadows on the face or neck, because dark hair in particular can make the rest of the portrait look washed out.
+Once you are done with the hair, it’s worth taking a final look at the portrait drawing and possibly touching up some shadows on the face or neck, because dark hair in particular can make the rest of the portrait look washed out.

 A portrait drawing does not necessarily need a background.
-While a portrait without a background draws full attention to the person depicted, a background can add tension to the drawing.
+While a portrait without a background draws full attention to the person, a background can add tension to the drawing.
 Specific spaces, environments, or monochromatic backgrounds can each have a different impact on the portrait and put it in a completely new context.

 Are you looking for some inspiration for your next portrait?
 Below you will find some of my portraits drawn with pencil or colored pencils or painted with watercolor.
 Portraits can be created with a variety of tools, so it’s best to just try different ones to find out what gives you the most joy.